flower-platform/flower-platform.github.io.old/practices/eclipse-productivity/debug.md

 <img class="img-thumbnail center-block" src="debug-images/breakpoint.png"/>

+<div class="alert alert-info">A breakpoint is <strong>installed</strong> if the class has been loaded in the target VM and a breakpoint request has been successfully created at the desired location.
+If so, a <strong>checkmark</strong> will appear on the breakpoint</div>

 **The Breakpoints view** allows us to delete and deactivate stop points, i.e. ``breakpoints and watchpoints`` and to modify their *properties*.

 <img class="img-thumbnail center-block" src="debug-images/breakpoints.png"/>